Memoirs of a Good-for-Nothing: Legacy

 The poem "Der Taugenichts" by Gottfried Keller was inspired by the novella.

 The novella was freely translated to English as Memoirs of a Good-for-Nothing, first by Charles Godfrey Leland, published in New York in 1866 by Leypohlt & Holt.
 A translation by Bayard Quincy Morgan was published in New York by Ungar in 1955.
-A translation by John Calder was first published in 1966 and reprinted in 2015 by Alma Books.
+A translation by Ronald Taylor was first published in 1966 by John Calder Publishers and reprinted in 2015 by Alma Books.

 In 1957, an audio play was produced by Bayerischer Rundfunk, adapted by Hellmut von Cube and directed by Gert Westphal, with music by Bernd Scholz and speakers Erik Schumann, Gustl Halenke, Max Mairich, Kurt Horwitz, among others.

 The novella has been the basis for three films.
 Good-for-Nothing is a 1922 silent film directed by Carl Froelich.
 Excerpts from the Life of a Good-For-Nothing is a 1973 free adaptation by DEFA, directed by Celino Bleiweiß with Dean Reed as the Taugenichts.
 The Rome episode was cut, possibly to avoid nurturing any desires to travel by residents of the GDR.
 Good-for-Nothing is a 1978 coproduction with television, directed by Bernhard Sinkel with Jacques Breuer in the title role and music by Hans Werner Henze.
 It was broadcast several times on ZDF and was awarded the Deutscher Filmpreis in 1978.